UniMath/agda-unimath/src/metric-spaces/convergent-cauchy-approximations-metric-spaces.lagda.md

     is-prop-is-convergent-cauchy-approximation-Metric-Space
 ```

-### The type of convergent cauchy approximations in a metric space
+### The type of convergent Cauchy approximations in a metric space

 ```agda
 module _